200+ Travel Agent Rates, 2023 [+PDF Download]

 Different Types of Travel Agent Rates & Incentives

-2. Cash incentives: Some vendors will offer you cash hard cash for bookings (e.g. you get $25 for every room night booked).
+2. Cash Incentives: Some vendors will offer travel agents hard cash for bookings (e.g. you get $25 for every room night booked).
 This isn't a rate or discount, but it's definitely an incentive!

 4. Special Reduced Rates: Because you’re a travel agent (or because you love to travel), you know that suppliers have peak seasons, different classes of properties, rooms, etc. Many suppliers will issue reduced rates exclusive to travel agents, outlining what the cost is for a different room category, itinerary, sailing date, etc.

 5. Traveling for Free: Free travel is not the norm.
-There are circumstances travel agents may get a free cruise, a free theme park ticket, or a few free nights at a resort (etc.).
-This typically happens after a travel agent completes a vendor’s training program.
-(They want to reward you for taking a deep dive into learning their product and want you to fall in love with it so you can sell more of it.)
+There are circumstances travel agents may get a free cruise, a free theme park ticket, or free nights at a resort (etc.).
+This typically happens after a travel agent completes a vendor’s training program or if you're a top sales person of that supplier/brand.

 7. Familiarization (FAM) Trips: In my mind, FAM trips are more of a travel agent perk than a travel agent discount or rate.
 FAMs are free or deeply discounted trips offered to travel agents (or travel professionals) to educate them about a product or destination.
-Often FAMs are highly structured and facilitated by a group of travel professionals.
-I don’t consider this a travel agent discount, but it’s an “all work and no play” scenario (or close to it).
-But I’d be remiss if I didn’t mention it because it’s still a huge travel agent perk.
+Here's a great explainer of FAM trips.

-Travel agent rates aren't a one-size-fits-all kind of deal.
-So here are a few things to know about what to expect when you're shopping for discounts:
+Here are a few things to know about what to expect when you're shopping for travel agent discounts:

 1. You Need an Accreditation Number to Get travel agent Discounts